subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

 ```bash
 npm i axios
 ```
-To avoid reinitializing the HTTPS client every time we call the function we bind it to a module-scope variable:
+To avoid reinitializing the HTTPS client every time we call the function we bind it to a module-scope constant:
 ```typescript
 const client = axios.create({
     headers: {'Content-Type': 'application/json'},